uc-cdis/fence/README.md

 ![OIDC Flow](docs/openid_connect_flow.png)

-If the third-party application doesn't need to use any Gen3 resources (and just wants to authenticate the user), after the handshake is finished they can just get needed information in the `ID token`.
+If the third-party application doesn't need to use any Gen3 resources (and just wants to authenticate the user), they can just get needed information in the `ID token` after the handshake is finished .

 #### Flow: Using Tokens for Access

-If a third-party application want to use Gen3 resources like `fence`/`sheepdog`/`peregrine`, they call those services with an `Access Token` passed in an `Authorization` header.
+If a third-party application wants to use Gen3 resources like `fence`/`sheepdog`/`peregrine`, they call those services with an `Access Token` passed in an `Authorization` header.